shiuintw/LeetCode-Journey/README.md

 # LeetCode Journey

->This is my jorney in LC.
+>This is my jorney on LC.
 >Provided by cy hsu in NYCU CS

 # Account Links